404-Waifu-Not-Found/HackMITChina2026/readme.md

 ### Project Overview

-Lingo Stream is a browser extension concept for contextual language learning while watching YouTube.
+<span style="color:#1f6feb;"><strong>Lingo Stream</strong></span> is a browser extension concept for contextual language learning while watching YouTube.
+It is built around one goal: <strong><em>learn without breaking attention</em></strong>.

 ### Inspiration

-Our team chose this direction because most language learners struggle with consistency, not intention.
-People are willing to learn, but they do not always have time for separate study sessions.
-At the same time, they already spend significant time watching content with subtitles.
-We saw a clear opportunity to combine these two behaviors.
-Instead of creating another isolated learning app, we designed a layer that sits on top of existing viewing habits and turns everyday content consumption into repeated vocabulary exposure.
+Most learners do not fail because of motivation.
+They fail because of <strong>friction</strong>.

+People already spend hours on subtitle-based content.
+So instead of asking users to open another app, we asked:

+<em>What if learning happened exactly where attention already is?</em>

+That question shaped Lingo Stream.

 ### What It Does

-The concept is subtitle-aware micro-immersion.
-Instead of translating everything, the idea is to provide small contextual vocabulary support during normal video watching so learning can feel natural and lightweight.
+The concept uses <strong>subtitle-aware micro-immersion</strong>:

+- Do <strong>not</strong> translate everything.
+- Inject <strong>small</strong>, contextual support.
+- Keep watching smooth.
+- Build vocabulary through repeated exposure.

+<span style="color:#0f766e;"><strong>Result:</strong></span> learning feels natural, not like a separate study session.

 ### How We Built It

-At this stage, we have built the project narrative and created UI sketches to define the interaction and visual direction.
-We have not started full technical implementation yet.
+At this stage, we focused on:

+- <strong>concept clarity</strong>
+- <strong>README communication</strong>
+- <strong>UI sketch direction</strong>

+<span style="color:#f59e0b;"><strong>Current scope:</strong></span> pre-submission planning only.
+Full technical implementation has not started yet.

 ### Individual Contributions

-Current pre-submission work has focused on project framing, writing this README, and preparing UI sketches.
+Current work split:

+- Project framing and core value definition
+- Submission-ready README writing
+- UI sketch preparation and visual direction

 ### Challenges We Ran Into

-The biggest challenge we faced so far was finding a unique project idea that has not been done repeatedly and still has meaningful impact on the world.
-Defining a direction that is both original and realistic for a hackathon required multiple iterations.
+<span style="color:#d73a49;"><strong>Biggest challenge:</strong></span> finding a project that is both <strong>unique</strong> and <strong>world-impactful</strong>, without being unrealistic for hackathon time limits.

+This took multiple iterations because we had to balance:

+- originality
+- practical scope
+- real user value

 ### Accomplishments We Are Proud Of

-We are proud that we established a clear concept, completed a polished pre-submission README, and produced UI sketches that communicate the product direction clearly.
+What we are proud of so far:

+- <strong>clear concept</strong> with a strong everyday-use case
+- <strong>polished README</strong> aligned with submission requirements
+- <strong>UI sketches</strong> that communicate product direction clearly

 ### What We Learned

-We learned that narrowing scope early is critical.
-A clear concept and clear communication are necessary before implementation can move efficiently.
+Key lessons:

+- <strong>Scope early, scope hard.</strong>
+- Clear writing is part of product building.
+- A strong concept saves engineering time later.

 ### What's Next

+Next step is simple and focused:

-The next phase is to convert the current concept and UI sketch into a working prototype and validate the learning experience with real users.
+<span style="color:#1a7f37;"><strong>Turn concept + sketches into a working prototype</strong></span>, then validate learning experience with real users.

 ## Repository Notes